 The Rich Man Poor Man dinner event is a unique event that brings together students, faculty, global health advocates, physicians, and community members with the primary objective of bringing to light the disparity that exists in access to stable and nutritious sources of food, clean water, and timely healthcare.
 The second main objective of this event is to raise funds for local and global health initiatives.
 Over the last nine years, the Rich Man Poor Man dinner has raised over $160,000 and has hosted an average of 200 guests per year.
 Over the years, the Rich Man Poor Man dinner has become a well-respected event in the medical community that attracts high profile speakers, musicians and attendees.

 In addition to raising awareness regarding current global health issues, the Rich Man Poor Man dinner will raise funds for one local not-for-profit initiative, one international not-for-profit initiative, and the Student Run Clinic (SRC), which is a local student-led health clinic that serves homeless and marginalized populations in Calgary.

 Selection of the not-for-profit organizations benefitting from this event will occur through an open call for applications, and will be conducted by members of the Global and Public Health Interest Group at the University of Calgary.
-Past not-for-profit organizations benefitting from this event have included the Calgary Drop-In Centre, Partners in Health, the Global Generation Foundation, the Southern Sudan Healthcare Accessibility Rehabilitation and Education Project (SSHARE), L’Arche Calgary, Kalabo, and Northern Lights Health Foundation.
+This year profits will be shared locally with Street CCRED and internationally with the Kigezi Health Care Foundation (KIHEFO) in Kabale, Uganda.

-In order to coordinate this advocacy event, over twenty student-volunteers will be involved in encouraging participation from the local community, helping to collect donated items for the silent auction, and facilitating a successful evening.
-Overall, the goal of the event is to host 200 guests, and raise over $30,000 for the selected not-for-profit projects.
+In order to coordinate this advocacy event, a team of medical students will be involved in encouraging participation from the local community, helping to collect donated items for the silent auction, and facilitating a successful evening.
+Overall, the goal of the event is to host 100 guests and raise as much as possible for the selected not-for-profit projects.
 Moreover, the dinner event will encourage students and guests from the community to continue to participate in advocacy and encourage action in local and global health issues.